 “Just the Cathedral.
 The Church has opened up since you were ex-communicated.”

 I promise to have a limo pick him up at 6:30.
 The Youth Group starts at 7:30, an ungodly time for NYC scenesters.

 Yoko prepares a special noodles dinner for us.
 I go down to the Dakota Concierge desk and arrange for a limo to transport our equipment and instruments to St Patrick’s and to collect Burroughs from the Chelsea.
-Feeling unnaturally friendly toward Jack’s cousins, I go to the Stone apartment and reveal the surprise Beatles reunion we’re organizing.
+Feeling unnaturally friendly toward Jack’s cousins, I go to the Stone apartment and reveal the surprise Beatles reunion we are organizing.
 Having fallen off the A-list at Collegiate, they are inspired to let all their social-climbing friends know about the event.
-I don’t promise Page Six but they’re hopeful.
-I now called them Trent and Bent.
+I don’t promise Page Six but they are hopeful.
+I now call them Bent and Tent.

 Cardinal Cooke will have his own section where we can put PJ and his hipster friends.
 The Studio 54 crowd will be on the opposite side of the aisle.
-Trent and Bent’s friends are to be banished to the back pews.
+Bent and Tent’s friends are to be banished to the back pews.
 I’m so happy that Father Frank is in charge now.